phlong3105/mon/GUIDELINE.md

 ├── pyproject.toml
 ```

-Here’s a breakdown of the important behaviour differences between the src layout
+Here’s a breakdown of the important behaviour differences between the `src`
-and the flat layout:
+layout and the flat layout:
 - The `src` layout requires installation of the project to be able to run its
   code, and the `non-src` layout doesn't.
+- The `src` layout helps prevent accidental usage of the in-development copy of
+  the code.
+- The `src` layout helps enforce that an editable installation is only able to
+  import files that were meant to be importable.

 Rule:
 - `non-src` or flat layout, any single module or single Python script.
 It means
   you just need to gather a bunch of third-party code together and write
   running/main scripts.
-You can also write executable notebooks.
+You can write executable notebooks.
 - `src` layout, anything else.

 ## 3. Naming Things: Singular or Plural